-This time we face for a lot of us, is a time of confined solitude with our loved ones whereas for some it is total solitude.
-As the world braces itself for isolation a lot of people are in a state of confinement, shock, disbelief, relief and unknown.
+This time we face for a lot of us is a time of confined solitude with our loved ones whereas for some it is total solitude.
+As the world braces itself for isolation, many people are in a state of confinement, shock, disbelief, relief, and unknown.

 I myself, have this time of reflection to ponder all that is around us and to contemplate and digest these series of events.

 As we work as a global collective, because, this is a global problem, we find ourselves doing something that has potentially huge ramifications.
 A time of great reflection is upon us, as humanity what is it we can improve?
 Whether that be personally or as a collective.
-A time where nations need to work together, because as people we are all one.
+A time when nations need to work together because as people we are all one.

-Make no mistake, this is not a new thing but a series of events that has happened over a millennia and will continue to happen, as quoted from someone I know, “There are more viruses on Earth than any living thing.”
+Make no mistake, this is not a new thing but a series of events that have happened over millennia and will continue to happen, as quoted by someone I know, “There are more viruses on Earth than any living thing.”
 Viruses are actually important in our ecosystem.

-It has become quite abundantly clear with this current age of information what impact we have as a society, and the information we have access to for making positive change for our environment.
+It has become quite abundantly clear with this current age of information what impact we have as a society, and the information we have access to for making positive changes for our environment.

-With certain areas in complete lockdown, there have been a lot of images circulating around the internet including the clear waters in the canals in Venice.
+With certain areas in complete lockdown, there have been a lot of images circulating around the internet including the clearer waters in the canals in Venice.
 Having been there personally they are definitely not waters you would want to put your feet in!
-Now fish freely swimming and dolphins being sighted, it’s amazing how a few days/weeks can heal and change the landscape of human caused pollution.
+Now seeing the fish clearly swimming, it’s amazing how a few days/weeks can heal and change the landscape of human-caused pollution.

-The Ozone layer is repairing itself, and has since the 2000’s, with the decrease in air pollution during this time it has seen it speed up exponentially.
+The Ozone layer is repairing itself, and has since the 2000s, with the decrease in air pollution during this time has seen it speed up exponentially.

 Looking at things positively, the environment has been given a break, a holiday if you will.
 I’m sure as time goes on in our isolation more will surface of pristine images, wildlife and reduced toxic waste in this world.
 What would this do for mankind?
 How should we be learning and reacting to this?
 How do we improve ourselves as loving human beings and treating everything around us with care?

-My passion, and the knowledge I acquired in the painting profession has allowed me to change up the industry we are in.
-To give a healthy option of decorating and to reduce the pollution that common paints cause.
-Loaded with toxic chemicals they not only leech toxic fumes into the air, in your home and your safe place, but also, with brushes and rollers being washed out in water the chemical paints all ends up in our/your oceans, waterways and the soil.
-Then comes the end of that painted surface’s life, that comes off eventually….
+My passion and the knowledge I acquired in the painting profession has allowed me to change up the industry we are in.
+To give a healthy option for decorating and to reduce the pollution that common paints cause.
+Loaded with toxic chemicals they not only leech toxic fumes into the air, in your home and your safe place but also, with brushes and rollers being washed out in the water the chemical paints all end up in our/your oceans, waterways and the soil.
+Then comes the end of that painted surface’s life, which comes off eventually….
 Where’s that going?

 Quite simply put, the paints and oils we use are completely safe, so how about thinking of making a small change for your environment and your health.
 Because the planet depends on us making good choices.